Employment Law

 Employers must understand and comply with the provisions outlined in the ESA for these occupations.

-Managers Are Not Entitled to Statutory Holiday Pay
+Managers Not Entitled to BC Stat Holiday Pay

-Under Employment Standards Regulation 396/95 of BC’s Employment Standards Act, managers are not entitled to statutory holiday pay.
-This means employers are not required to provide managers with paid time off or premium pay for working on a statutory holiday.
+Under Employment Standards Regulation 396/95 of the ESA, managers aren’t entitled to statutory holiday pay.
+This means employers aren’t required to provide managers with paid time off or premium pay for working on a statutory holiday.

 • Why?
 Managers often have greater flexibility and autonomy in their roles compared to other employees.
 However, it’s important to confirm whether someone is classified as a manager under the ESA’s definition, as misclassification can lead to disputes.